Back to E-commerce Dictionary

 Examples of E-commerce product data hub

-• 1A large online retailer uses a PIM-powered e-commerce product data hub to manage its entire product catalog, consolidating data from ERP, DAM, and supplier systems.
+• 1A large online store uses a product data hub to manage its full catalog.
+The hub pulls data from the ERP, DAM, and supplier systems into one central location.

-• 2A fashion brand implements a data hub to distribute consistent product information and seasonal campaign assets across its website, Zalando, and Instagram Shop.
+• 2A clothing brand uses a data hub to send matching product info and campaign photos to its website, Zalando, and Instagram.

 How WISEPIM Helps